About

 Paloma Ronquillo

-She is a proud member of the Society of Camera Operators and Women in Media and is passionate about increasing inclusivity for women in film, striving to create more opportunities and representation.
+She is a two-time recipient of the Panavision New Filmmaker Grant and a proud associate member of the Society of Camera Operators and Women in Media.
+Passionate about increasing inclusivity for women in film, Paloma strives to create more opportunities and representation within the industry.

 Recognitions & Awards

-Indo Singapore International Film Festival, Doble Sentido, Award Winner 2021
+• Indo Singapore International Film Festival, Doble Sentido, Award Winner 2021

 City of Angels Women's Film Festival, infatuation, Official Selection 2022